 In this article, we’ll take a look at a selection of credit cards that use Equifax credit report data to help determine your chances of approval, interest rate, credit limit, and other factors.

-The same thing can be said about the consumer credit bureaus.
-In other words, while all three of your credit reports are about you, the sources of information can vary from report to report.
+The consumer credit bureaus have a similar dynamic.
+While all three of your credit reports are about you, the sources of information can vary from report to report.
 This is because these agencies rely on our creditors to report pertinent information to be added to our credit reports, rather than seeking it out.
 Additionally, your creditors can choose which report to query when running a credit check, further differentiating your reports.

 No Issuer Will Pull Only Equifax Data All the Time